-"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of resident supplied utilities which can be either:
+"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the Deleted: 2 monthly amount of resident supplied utilities which can be either:

-The PHA's reasonable estimate of the cost of such utilities, using the Housing Choice Voucher Program Utility Allowance Schedule; or The average monthly payments the family actually made for these utilities in the most recent 12-month period, or if information is not obtainable for the entire period, the average of at least the past three months.
+The PHA's reasonable estimate of the cost of such utilities, using the Housing Choice Voucher Program Utility Allowance Schedule; or

+The most recent month's cost of utilities owed by the family.
+If rent burden can not be determined by current utility cost, then the average monthly payments the family actually made for these utilities in the most recent 12-month period, or if information is not obtainable for the entire period, the average of at least the past three months.